Arjun-G-Ravi/AI-Notes/04_NLP/02_Language models.md

 - Word Error Rate (WER)
 - F1 score

+`An intrinsic improvement in perplexity does not guarantee an extrinsic improvement in the performance of a language processing task` like speech recognition or machine translation.
+Nonetheless, because perplexity usually correlates with task improvements, it is commonly used as a convenient evaluation metric.
+Still, when possible a model’s improvement in perplexity should be confirmed by an end-to-end evaluation on a real task.

 ### 1. Perplexity
 The perplexity (sometimes abbreviated as PP or PPL) of a language model on a test set is the inverse probability of the test set (one over the probability of the test set), normalized by the number of words(root is taken of the number of words).
 For this reason it’s sometimes called the per-word perplexity.